2005 IIHF World Championship Division II

 The 2005 IIHF World Championship Division II was an international ice hockey tournament run by the International Ice Hockey Federation.
 The tournament was contested from April 4 to April 16, 2005.
 Participants in this tournament were separated into two separate tournament groups.
 The Group A tournament was contested in Zagreb, Croatia.
 Group B's games were played in Belgrade, Serbia and Montenegro.
-Croatia and Israel finished atop of Group A and Group B respectively, gaining promotion to Division I for 2006.
+Croatia and Israel finished atop of Group A and Group B respectively, gaining promotion to Division I for 2006 (for Israel it was the first, and to date - only, promotion to Division I).
 While Turkey finished last in Group A and Iceland last in Group B and were relegated to Division III for 2006.